-It’s one of those key statistics we’re all drawn to when comparing ski areas – how big is the lift-served vertical drop?
+Where can you ski the world’s biggest lift-served verticals?
+It’s one of those key statistics we’re all drawn to when comparing ski areas.

-Finally, does the descent arrive back at the base of the lifts so you can head straight back up?
-A few of the long descents, for example from the peaks above Davos, or again down from the summits of Les Arcs to neighbouring Villaroger, are wonderfully long runs but end up in neighbouring hamlets – so you need to get a ski bus, train or taxi back.
+A few of the long descents, from the peaks above Davos, or again down from the summits of Les Arcs are wonderfully long runs, but end up in neighbouring hamlets.
+So you need to get a ski bus, train or taxi back.

-The Vallee Blanche is an iconic descent of 2,755m, creating runs of up to 22km down from 3,790m to 1,035m – the longest descent in the world over the biggest lift-served vertical.
+The Vallee Blanche in Chamonix, France is an iconic descent of 2,755m.
+It creates runs of up to 22km down from 3,790m to 1,035m – the longest descent in the world over the biggest lift-served vertical.

 Let’s be clear on what skiing the Vallée Blanche requires.
 At the very least you should be an intermediate skier.
-Most of the usual route (and there are many others) would rate as a blue for gradient and challenge, but you do need stamina to keep going all the way down and then, at the bottom, tackle the long flight of 350 stairs back up to Montenevers rail station for the ride back to Chamonix.
+Most of the usual route would rate as a blue for gradient and challenge, but you do need stamina to keep going all the way down.
+Then, at the bottom, tackle the long flight of 350 stairs back up to Montenevers rail station for the ride back to Chamonix.

-Thirdly you need a head for heights.
 Your day begins with a vertigo-inducing, ear-popping 2,800m-vertical ascent of the Aiguille du Midi.
-But for many people the most challenging part of the Vallée Blanche experience is shuffling along the icy ‘arête’ that links the lift station to the start of the ski run (although for experienced mountaineers, it’s no doubt a walk in the park).
+But for many people the most challenging part of the Vallée Blanche experience is shuffling along the icy ‘arête’ that links the lift station to the start of the ski run.
+Although for experienced mountaineers, it’s no doubt a walk in the park.
 You have a rope to cling on to but you are carrying your skis and wearing your ski boots of course – crampons and roping your party together are often options offered.
 Snowboarders have the advantage of more secure footwear but the disadvantage that the board is more likely to catch the wind.

-Other than that you just need good gear, a helmet, standard off-piste avalanche kit, your camera, a sandwich and some drinks for the way down, and you’re sorted.
+Other than that you just need good gear.
+Remember your helmet, off-piste avalanche kit, your camera, a sandwich and some drinks for the way down, and you’re sorted.

 10 of the world’s biggest verticals